paritytech/parity-bridges-common/deployments/README.md

 - Millau's `Eve` signs relay transactions with message delivery confirmations (lane 00000001) from Rialto to Millau;
 - Rialto's `Eve` signs relay transactions with messages (lane 00000001) from Millau to Rialto;
 - Millau's `Ferdie` signs relay transactions with messages (lane 00000001) from Rialto to Millau;
-- Rialto's `Ferdie` signs relay transactions with message delivery confirmations (lane 00000001) from Millau to Rialto.
+- Rialto's `Ferdie` signs relay transactions with message delivery confirmations (lane 00000001) from Millau to Rialto;
+- Millau's `RialtoMessagesOwner` signs relay transactions with updated Rialto -> Millau conversion rate;
+- Rialto's `MillauMessagesOwner` signs relay transactions with updated Millau -> Rialto conversion rate.

 Following accounts are used when `westend-millau` bridge is running: